-Re equirement Example 1.
+Re quirement Example 1.
 An ingredient that makes up at least 30% of the entire product recipe.
-Apples, pineapple, bananas (etc.) in a juice, smoothie, or herbal tea bag OR 2. • Vanilla in 'French Vanilla Ice Cream', cocoa in 'Cocoa Butter Lip Balm', Oranges in a 'multi-vitamin juice', and visualised on the front of the pack OR 3.
+Apples, pineapple, bananas (etc.) in a juice, smoothie, or herbal tea bag OR 2.
+An ingredient that is included in the product name and/or imagery on front of pack.
+Vanilla in 'French Vanilla Ice Cream', cocoa in 'Cocoa Butter Lip Balm', Oranges in a 'multi-vitamin juice', and visualised on the front of the pack OR 3.
 An ingredient that is essential to the formulation of a product.
 Ginger in a ginger cookie; tea leaves in an iced tea drink; hazelnuts in a nougat bar.